joaomatossilva/joaomatossilva.github.io/_posts/2013-08-26-typed-vs-untyped-languages.md

 layout: post
 ---

-Today my thoughts go to typed versus untyped languages.
-That said, I know that untyped languages has many advandages, but I really hate to be able to set potatos to onions.
+Today my thoughts are for typed versus untyped languages.
+That said, I know that untyped languages has many advantages, but I really hate to be able to set potatoes to onions.
 Look at this sample code on Javascript:

 {% highlight javascript %}